Skip to Content

 Why do we have meters?

-The City of West Kelowna does not collect property taxes to create the revenue that the water system requires.
-That is because not all homeowners in the City use the water system.
-Therefore, the City only charges water rates to those that use the system.
+The City of West Kelowna does not collect property taxes to create the revenue that the water system needs because not all homeowners in the City use our water systems.
+Therefore, the City charges water rates to those that use the system.

-Having water rates also allow households the option to adjust their water use to help reduce their bills.
+Having water meters also allows households the option to adjust their use to help reduce their bills.
 Find tips on our watering regulations and conservation webpage.

 Badger Meters